quarto-dev/quarto-web/docs/computations/using-jupyter-lab.md

 There are many output options available, including options to optionally hide code, warnings, and/or output.
 See the documentation on [Output Outputs](../computations/executing-code.md) for additional details.

-## Rendering Options
+## Cell Execution

 By default, all code cells are re-run in order by Quarto during rendering.
-You may however prefer to only execute cells in the notebook, and have Quarto just render the notebook without any execution.
+You may however prefer to only execute cells from within JupyterLab, and have Quarto render the notebook without any execution.
 Specify the `execute: false` option in YAML front matter to prevent execution:

 ![](images/jupyter-lab-no-execute.png)